First Impression Enneagram Guide: Decode Anyone in 60 Seconds

 Show authenticity rather than generic pleasantries.
 Notice something distinctive about them or the environment and comment thoughtfully.
 Your genuine emotional presence matters more than polished small talk.

-• "There's something distinctive about your style that I can't quite place.
-What influences your aesthetic choices?"
+• "There's something distinctive about your [style/perspective/energy] that I can't quite place.
+What influences it?" - Acknowledges their uniqueness

-• "Most people here seem to be having the same conversation, but I bet you see this whole scene differently.
-What are you really thinking?"
+• "Most people here seem to be having the same conversation.
+What are you actually thinking about?" - Validates their different wavelength

 ✓ Authentic Connection Points for Type 4s